Business owners with unpaid payroll taxes are in deep trouble.

 The trust fund portion of the tax (the amount withheld from employees’ checks) can be assessed against anyone who could have paid that money to the IRS.

-You are in the IRS’s cross hairs, personally, if the business hands out “net” checks to employees with sending the withheld money in.
+You are in the IRS’s cross hairs, personally, if the business hands out “net” checks to employees without sending the withheld money in.
 A bankruptcy discharge is no help here.

 What’s the payroll tax

-What we refer to as “payroll tax” is really a combination of two elements: the employee’s taxes that the employer has withheld and the employer’s share of FICA (Social Security) tax.
+What we refer to as “payroll tax” is really a combination of two elements: the employee’s income and FICA taxes that the employer has withheld and the employer’s share of FICA (Social Security) tax.

-Trust fund liability is not dischargeable in bankruptcy.
-The statute of limitations is 10 years and the IRS is a fearsome creditor.
+The liability of corporate officers or LLC managers for the business’s trust fund liability is not dischargeable in bankruptcy.
+Like other federal taxes, the statute of limitations is 10 years and the IRS is a fearsome creditor.

 Earmark tax payments

-If you find yourself in this pickle, you, and the business itself, bail yourself out with an earmark of any payment you make toward Form 941 liability.
+If you find yourself in this pickle, you, and the business itself, can bail yourself out of trouble with an earmark of any payment you make toward Form 941 liability.

 A taxpayer who makes voluntary payments to the IRS has the right to designate to which liability the payment will be applied.
 In re Ribs-R-Us, Inc., 828 F.2d 199, 201 (3rd Cir.
 1987).